-China’s woos India as both face Western ire over Ukraine
+China woos India as both face Western ire over Ukraine

-But his Indian counterpart, Subrahmanyan Jaishankar, downplayed the prospects for an immediate rapprochement with China and said the border talks were “works in progress.”
-Relations could not return to normal so long as the territorial disputes remained unresolved, Jaishankar told reporters on Friday following a three-hour meeting with Wang.
+But his Indian counterpart, Subrahmanyam Jaishankar, downplayed the prospects for an immediate rapprochement with China and said the border talks were “works in progress.”
+Relations could not return to normal so long as the territorial disputes remained unresolved, Jaishankar told reporters on Friday after a three-hour meeting with Wang.

 Wang’s visit, initiated by China, came at a sensitive moment for both countries: Beijing has faced Western pressure, and the possibility of sanctions, over its support for an increasingly isolated Russia.
-India, meanwhile, has also drawn criticism from Western capitals over its continued refusal to condemn Russia or cut off its purchases of Russian arms and oil despite its growing role as a partner to Washington.
+India, meanwhile, has also drawn criticism from Western capitals over its continued refusal to condemn Russia or cut off its purchases of Russian arms and oil, despite India’s growing role as a partner to Washington.

-During a meeting with Indian National Security adviser Ajit Doval on Friday, Wang pitched China and India as two Asian powers that should stand together.
-Both countries sought national rejuvenation but should not pose a threat to the other, he said, according to a lengthy readout provided by the Chinese Foreign Ministry.
+During a meeting with Indian national security adviser Ajit Doval on Friday, Wang pitched China and India as two Asian powers that should stand together.
+Both countries sought national rejuvenation but should not pose a threat to the other, he said, according to a readout provided by the Chinese Foreign Ministry.

 “China does not pursue the so-called ‘unipolar Asia’ and respects India’s traditional role in the region,” Wang told Doval, according to the Chinese statement.
 “If China and India spoke with one voice, the whole world will listen.
 If China and India joined hands, the whole world will pay attention.”

-Wang’s entreaties marked a striking reversal following two years of tough talk and recriminations between the two nuclear-armed neighbors that have fought three wars with each other.
-Soldiers from both sides died in skirmishes in 2020, and both militaries have ramped up troops, weapons deployments and infrastructure in the sensitive region.
+Wang’s entreaties marked a striking reversal after two years of tough talk and recriminations between the two nuclear-armed neighbors that have fought three wars with each other.
+Troops from both sides died in skirmishes in 2020, and both militaries have ramped up troops, weapons deployments and infrastructure in the sensitive region.

 During the run-up to the Beijing Winter Olympics in February, China designated a soldier involved in the June 2020 clash with Indian troops to be a torchbearer, infuriating Indian officials.
 Chinese state media outlets have also frequently criticized India or belittled its national power.

-But as the Ukraine war erupted in recent weeks and India kept its distance from the Western bloc’s criticism of Russia, China has softened its rhetoric toward its neighbor.
+But as the Ukraine war erupted and India kept its distance from the Western bloc’s criticism of Russia, China has softened its rhetoric toward its neighbor.

+Tanvi Madan, director of The India Project at the Brookings Institution, said that, given the timing of the visit, China seemed to be attempting three things.

+“China might be trying to create some diplomatic space for itself, given it is feeling under pressure for its position on Ukraine, and one way would be to try to alleviate tensions with India,” she said.

+China also seemed to be trying to create space for Russia, and the third, Madan said, would be to fuel friction between India and its partners, particularly in the West.

-Western officials worry this is an attempt to peel India away from the rest of the Quad, the Indo-Pacific partnership that includes the United States, Japan and Australia.
-The prime ministers of Japan and Australia both spoke to Prime Minister Narendra Modi over the past week to reaffirm their commitment to India, while Undersecretary of State Victoria Nuland visited New Delhi on Monday.
+Western officials worry that this is an attempt to peel India away from the rest of the Quadrilateral Security Dialogue, the Indo-Pacific partnership that includes the United States, Japan and Australia.
+The prime ministers of Japan and Australia both spoke to Prime Minister Narendra Modi over the past week to reaffirm their commitment to India, while U.S. Undersecretary of State Victoria Nuland visited New Delhi on Monday.

 Speaking to Indian media this week, Nuland urged India to stand on the side of democratic countries.